Film Spoilers and

 Everything That Happened in the Film Was a Vengeful Setup, Planned by the Partner-Team of Henry/Slevin (Josh Harnett) and Hitman Smith/Mr. Goodkat (Bruce Willis).
 Henry/Slevin Deliberately Impersonated Indebted Gambler Nick Fisher to Set Their Plot in Motion, While Smith/Goodkat Was Simultaneously Hired by Two Opposing Crime-Lords - Their Targets.
 The Team of Slevin/Goodkat Were Seeking Revenge on The Two Rival Gangsters (and a Detective) Who Were Responsible for Murdering Henry's Parents 20 Years Earlier

-Also in the present day (20 years later), Slevin Kelevra (Josh Hartnett) (not yet revealed to be the grown-up Henry) was visiting the NYC apartment of his alleged deadbeat, gambling 'friend' Nick Fisher.
+In the present day, 'Slevin' Kelevra (Josh Hartnett) (not yet revealed to be the grown-up Henry) was visiting the NYC apartment of his alleged deadbeat, gambling 'friend' Nick Fisher.
 He was claiming he had suffered a broken nose after being mugged (and now had no proof of identity).
 He also alleged that he had just lost his job, found his apartment was condemned due to termites, and had broken up with his unfaithful girlfriend Kelly Perkins (Jennifer Miller).
-[Revelations: Both flashbacks of his mugging and cheating girlfriend didn't really happen.
-And 'Slevin' didn't know Nick at all, he only found his name in the stolen bookies' books - seen in the film's opening prologue.]

 Also helping Slevin was Nick's chirpy, chatty and inquisitive neighbor Lindsey (Lucy Liu), a morgue pathologist/coroner who was interested in sorting things out.
 Sleuthing, she took a cellphone picture of Smith in a hotel elevator to try and identify him.